veiltail goldfish

 black and blue veiltail goldfish

 The fish may even have an excellent finnage if they are provided with proper tank room and time, even trailing their fins along the substrate as they swim.
+It is important to know that, true Veiltails are a separate breed on their own and do not belong to any other category.
+The so-called veil tailed Fantail isn’t anything more than a Fantail with a genetically long tail.

 If your goldfish that has a humped back, head growth, or the typical body shape of a Fantail it probably is not a Veiltail goldfish, to be brutally honest.